totovr/SimpleOpenNI/README.md

 * [Link](https://code.google.com/archive/p/simple-openni/)

-I Update the driver to can use this library with Processing 3 and 2
+I update the driver to can use this library with Processing 3 and 2

 ## Getting Started